mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/3-hello-world.md

 }
 ```

-Your agent can now control how screens, either a single one or a sequence of them, are presented to the user using the ArmoryAPI.
+These are the basic functions that allow you to control how screens, either a single one or a sequence of them, are presented to the users using the ArmoryAPI.

 Every screen template is built up of multiple components we'll introduce you to later in this tutorial.
 For the moment we'll just build a demo screen using `TemplateGenerator`.